 The Bottom Line

-For me the product is a bit old fashioned and there are some ingredients which I just don’t think have had enough mainstream medical research.
-I want to feel that my supplements recognise the most recent research and consumer marketing knowledge in their branding.
+For me, the product is a bit old-fashioned and there are some ingredients that I just don’t think have had enough mainstream medical research.
+I want to feel that my supplements recognize the most recent research and consumer marketing knowledge in their branding.

 So it’s not for me, but mostly because I’m not particularly impressed with the use of a proprietary blend (and therefore a lack of integrity, I feel), albeit with clear information on how pure and impressively-sourced the ingredients are.
 Namaste.

 Please give me a few moments to shamelessly introduce my brand, SuperGreen TONIK.

 I have researched a lot (and I mean a lot) of super greens out there but was disappointed with most of the ones I tried.

 So, I went out and created my own with the help of a USA manufacturer because I wanted to ensure I got all my veggie goodness in the right amounts, and of course within a no-fuss single serving each day.

 Its the best out there (of course I would say that about my own), but let me tell you why...